 It was time to finally enter the exhibit.
 I had already been tweeting away, but my friend Josh said he couldn’t get any service on his iPhone.
 Turns out I was one of the few people who actually had cell phone reception during the main part of the exhibit (I know both Hemant and PZ were having trouble with their iPhones too, and all of Mark‘s tweets tragically came in days later).
 This shocked me, since I have US Cellular.
 I wouldn’t be surprised if you’ve never heard of it – it’s a service provider located in Chicago, and if you get out of the suburbs, you have shitty service.
 I’m usually roaming and down to a bar or two.
 Inside the Creation Museum?
 Full bars.
 While no one else had service.
 That’s when I knew I had entered Bizarro World.
 Up was down, black was white, evolution was a lie, and US Cellular wasn’t crappy.

 The entrance was remade to look like Antelope Canyon and was pretty cool looking.
+As a keen hiker this was particularly exciting.
+For as long as I can remember, I have always wanted to go on a hiking trip to antelope canyon.
+I just love embarking on outdoor adventures.
 Actually, now that I think of it, many parts of the museum involved you walking through somewhat narrow corridors with seemingly no escape, since you had to walk through the entire linear exhibit before you could get out.
 A claustrophobic person would not enjoy themselves there.
 Anyway, once you make it through, you’re greeted with this sign:This sums up a major theme of the museum: Scientists and creationists are using the same data, but since they have different starting points, they come to different conclusions.
 Which honestly, is true.
 Scientists have the starting point of logic, reason, and background knowledge based off of many previous experiments.
 When they see data, they use those things to come to an appropriate conclusion.
 Creationists, on the other hand, have the starting point of the Bible, which is also their conclusion.
 When they see data, they try to figure out how to explain the data so it fits their already established conclusion.
 Oh, and let’s not forget that the creationist is a wise old white man, but the evil scientist is a young Asian man.
 Woo, let’s use xenophobia to further our argument.
 Anyway, so yes, this sign is true:But why?
 Because Creationists are delusional and full of crap.
 Just because Creationists can come a different conclusion doesn’t mean that conclusion is valid – especially when their starting point is a ridiculous book full of impossibilities and contradictions.
 I know I’m preaching to the choir, but this was a very annoying trend in the exhibit: taking scientific facts and twisting them in order to fit their preconceived ideas.
 And just for an example on how stupid some of these questions got:

 Are you shitting me?
 You use the creation of artificial sapphires to support your claim that sapphire formation goes much quicker than we think?
 Again, they need to come up with crazy ways to distort facts (sapphires take a long long time to form) so they fit into their worldview (world has only been around for 6000 years).
 I don’t need to tell you this, but laboratory sapphires undergo much more extreme conditions that would be found on earth, so they can form faster.
 Of course, the Creation Museum would probably just tell you these extreme conditions were causes by the flood or fire that rained down on Sodom and Gomorrah or Xenu hurtling atom bombs into volcanoes – er, whoops, wrong fiction story.